-- Victims may begin or increase their use of alcohollother drugs in response to domestic violence or other trauma.
-Alcohollother drugs may be used to medicate the physical and emotional pain of domestic violence or to cope with the fears of being
+- Victims may begin or increase their use of alcohol/other drugs in response to domestic violence or other trauma.
+Alcohol/other drugs may be used to medicate the physical and emotional pain of domestic violence or to cope with the fears of being battered.

 - Alcohol/other drug use may be encouraged or even forced by the partner as a mechanism of control.
 Efforts at abstinence may be sabotaged.

 - Outcomes of victimization may include diminished self-image, guilt, shame, powerlessness, depression, sexual dysfunction, and relationship dysfunction.
 All of these provide a foundation for the development of substance abuse.

 - Victims may have the disease of chemical dependency, and this may have preceded their victimization.